-So, the question I must consider here is whether Abana (as principal) allowed Mr F2 and/or Mr F (the agents) to act on its behalf in relation to conducting the activities Mrs W has complained about.
-And whether this was done with the express or implied agreement of Abana (actual authority), or whether the evidence shows Mrs W relied on a representation made by Abana (or that Abana allowed to be made) that Mr F2 and/or Mr F had its authority to carry out the acts complained about.
+So, the question I must consider here is whether Abana (as principal) allowed Mr W and/or Mr F (the agents) to act on its behalf in relation to conducting the activities Mrs C has complained about.
+And whether this was done with the express or implied agreement of Abana (actual authority), or whether the evidence shows Mrs C relied on a representation made by Abana (or that Abana allowed to be made) that Mr W and/or Mr F had its authority to carry out the acts complained about.

-The advice given by Mr F2
+The advice given by Mr W

-Mrs W says she thought Mr F2 was working for Abana.
-She's given us a copy of the business card he left, which had Abana's details on it.
-I've no reason to doubt her testimony - that Mr F2 held himself out as working for Abana.
+Mrs C says she thought that Mr W was working for Abana.
+She's given us a copy of the business card and referral material he left with her, which has Abana's name on it.
+I've no reason to doubt her testimony - which has been consistent since she approached this Service in 2016 - that Mr W held himself out as working for Abana.

-But I haven't seen any evidence that there was an AR agreement or any other written agreement between Mr F2 and Abana.
+But I haven't seen any evidence that there was an AR agreement or any other written agreement between Mr W and Abana.
 And he was never listed as an appointed representative of Abana on the FCA's register.
-In fact, I've seen no evidence of any direct relationship between Mr F2 and Abana.
+In fact, I've seen no evidence of any direct relationship between Mr W and Abana.

-Mr F2 was a shareholder of New Beginnings, which was an AR of Abana at the relevant time.
-So, there may have been a relationship between him and Abana through the entity New Beginnings.
-But there's no evidence he was acting on behalf of New Beginnings when dealing with Mrs W.
+Mr W was a shareholder of New Beginnings, which was an AR of Abana at the relevant time.
+So, there may have been a relationship between Mr W and Abana through the entity New Beginnings.
+But there's no evidence he was acting on behalf of New Beginnings when dealing with Mrs C.

-Mrs W didn't mention New Beginnings when bringing her complaint to us.
+For example, Mrs C didn't mention New Beginnings when she brought her complaint to us.
+She doesn't recall Mr W mentioning that firm being involved.
 And we've not seen any communications such as emails, business cards or other promotional materials which relate to, or refer to New Beginnings being involved in this transaction.

-Mr F2 being a shareholder in New Beginnings is not in itself enough to make Abana responsible for his acts or omissions.
-Being a shareholder in a firm does not prevent him from conducting activities on his own behalf or through an entirely different entity.
+Mr W being a shareholder in New Beginnings is not in itself enough to make Abana responsible for Mr W's acts or omissions.
+Being a shareholder in a firm does not prevent Mr W from conducting activities on his own behalf or through an entirely different entity.